DREW DERNAVICH

 Drew has taken a passion for art and communication and successfully applied it across multiple areas of life.

 He’s also drawn cartoons for Google, TIME, The Wall Street Journal, Harvard Business ReviewThe Boston Globe, his dentist, and others.
-Drew started out as a political cartoonist working in the Boston area for a number of years, until he realized: ugh, politics.
+Drew actually started out as a political cartoonist until he realized: ugh, politics.
 And that was that.

 In addition, Drew frequently works with companies as a graphic recorder, or, as it is often called, "graphic facilitator," or "visual note-taker," or "person who stands at a white board and doodles cool-looking notes all day based on what other people in the room are talking about."
+You’ve probably seen it in one form or another.
+It really helps people to visualize, comprehend, and retain information.
 If you don't know what is meant by this, check it out here

 Drew was born and raised in suburban western Massachusetts, got his BA from the College of William & Mary in VA, and then moved back to Massachusetts - but this time to the east, to Boston.
+His first career was etching gravestones.
+You read that right.
+There’s a gallery here.
 Once the Red Sox won the World Series in 2004, Drew figured his work in MA was done, and so he relocated to Hoboken, NJ, just because the name sounded funny.
 It was funny for about seven years.
-Drew now lives in New York City.
+Drew now lives in Brooklyn, New York.

 Drew wrote a blog once, when that was a thing.
 It’s here.